grazhopper/svndumptool/README.txt

  * There's no warning when a dumpfile does not have monotonic increasing revision dates.
 Use 'svndumptool.py check -d dumpfile' to check the revision dates of a dumpfile.

+Log
+---

+Shows the log of a dumpfile in (almost) the same format as svn log.

+svndumptool.py log [options] dumpfiles...

+options:
+  --version      show program's version number and exit -h, --help     show this help message and exit
+  -v, --verbose  verbose output